-The Leaning Tower of Pisa may be the world's greatest spot for a tourist photo, but there's a lot more to this centuries-old icon than lighthearted images of your friends and family "holding up" the tower.
-Here's everything you need to know about Italy's most beloved architectural accident.
+The Leaning Tower of Pisa may be the world’s greatest spot for a tourist photo (5 million people visit annually), but there’s a lot more to this centuries-old icon than lighthearted images of your friends and family “holding up” the tower.
+Here’s everything you need to know about Italy’s most beloved architectural accident.

 When construction resumed in 1272, the additional developments did not exactly help the tower’s posture.
 The stacking of additional stories atop the existing three jostled the building’s center of gravity, causing a reversal in the direction of its tilt.
 As the tower accrued its fourth, fifth, sixth, and seventh stories, the once northward-leaning structure began to tip further and further south.